Margot Wölk: Aftermath

 As Wölk returned to Berlin, she fell into the hands of the Soviet Army after the end of the Battle of Berlin.
 For two weeks, they raped her repeatedly, inflicting such injuries that she was never able to bear children.
 In 1946, she was reunited with her husband Karl; he was marked by years of war and imprisonment, but the married couple lived happily together until his death in 1980.

 For decades after the war, Wölk never talked about what happened in Gross-Partsch; however, the experience came to her often in dreams.
 It was not until December 2012, on her 95th birthday, when a local Berlin journalist from the newspaper Berliner Zeitung paid her a visit and began asking questions, that she spoke about what she calls the worst years of her life.
 It was then, she suddenly decided to break her silence.
 She died in 2014.

 In popular culture

 Two novels, At the Wolf's Table by Rosella Postorino and The Taster by V.S.
 Alexander, are based on Wölk's experiences.

-This novel is inspired on her life but not all that it mentions is reality; the writer decided to start the book by positioning the main character at Hitler's suicide.
+This novel is inspired by her life, but not all that it mentions is reality; the writer decided to start the book by positioning the main character at Hitler's suicide.

-Hitler’s Tasters, a play by Michelle Kholos Brooks is based on these women.
+Hitler’s Tasters, a play by Michelle Kholos Brooks, is based on these women.